List of Doctors characters introduced in 2016: Paul Cuthbert

 Paul Cuthbert, portrayed by Andy Moss, first appeared on 14 April 2016 and made his final appearance on 10 June 2016.
 Paul was introduced as the boyfriend of heavily pregnant Rhiannon Davies (Lucy-Jo Hudson).
 After it transpires that Rhiannon's firstborn child was taken by social services due to neglect, Paul accompanies Rhiannon to a hearing called to debate whether or not she can care for the unborn child.
 The consensus is that she can, and days later, she gives birth to a boy, Nicholas.
 Weeks later, his death is reported, and Paul refuses to take accountability for his death, and negates any claims of child abuse from him or Rhiannon.
 He is later told by Rob Hollins (Chris Walker) that Rhiannon is responsible for Nicholas' death after violently shaking him, and he is let go by the police.

-Moss was travelling in India when producers of the soap devised a storyline for him; they asked to meet him a day after he landed back in England.
+Moss was travelling in India when producers of the soap devised a storyline for him; they asked to meet him a day after he landed back in the United Kingdom.
 Since he had done an episode of Doctors years ago, he initially assumed that he would not be interested in another guest stint.
 However, they explained that the stint as Paul would be longer, sent him some provisional scripts and told him that he would be working alongside Hudson.
 He met with them again a day later, where he was cast in the role.
 The casting of both Moss and Hudson was announced on 2 April 2016, with Digital Spy's Daniel Kilkelly writing that they would be part of a big storyline.
 Kilkelly noted that despite guest stars on Doctors usually appearing for one or two episodes, their story arc would be covered across several months.
 Producers also confirmed that their story "will take some dark turns".